Franz Xaver Messerschmidt

 Neo-Classical Style

 In 1769, Messerschmidt unveiled his portrait bust of the court physician Gerard van Swieten, which had been commissioned by the Empress.
-The bust showed that Messerschmidt had split from his Baroque past, and instead revealed clear indications of the Neoclassical style of art.
+The bust showed that Messerschmidt had moved on from Baroque art, and revealed clear signs of the new style of Neoclassical art.
 Neoclassicism was a general movement that looked back to the values of Ancient Greece and Rome for inspiration.
 In contrast to Baroque and Rococo, it was idealistic and awe-inspiring.
 Messerschmidt produced several portrait busts which were influenced by Roman republican portraits.
 In 1765, he spent several months in Rome, working with the art historian Johann Winckelmann, a pioneering Hellenist, who was one of the first experts to articulate the difference between Greek art, Greco-Roman and Roman art.
 After this period of study and discussion in Rome, Messerschmidt's modelling became crisper and smoother, along Hellenistic lines.
 In fact, over the next century, several European cities, including Messerschmidt's Munich would be transformed into living museums dedicated to Neoclassical architecture and sculpture.

 Heads